Because I Did My Duty

 A young missionary and a daughter of God in the winter of her life had, for a moment, shared a glimpse of eternity.
 Truly, one of the singular experiences of my life.

-And one I would have missed, had I not done my duty.
+And one I would have missed if I had not "gone the extra mile" and done my duty.